 Time management is an important concern today.
-With the human attention span shrinking as low as 8 seconds, it has become difficult for people to focus.
-This has affected both the concentration power and time management.
+With the human attention span shrinking to as low as 8 seconds, it has become difficult for people to focus.
+This has affected both concentration power and time management.

 Recently, I wrote a blog about effective time management tips that anybody can implement in their lives.
-These tips are helpful for people wanting to gain back control in their lives.
+These tips are helpful for people wanting to gain back control of their lives.
 Today, I am taking those tips a step ahead by sharing a method I discovered recently in a marvelous book.

 I have been reading “7 Habits of Highly Effective People” written by Time magazine’s 25 most influential Americans, Stephen R. Covey.
 The book was named the No.1 Most Influential Business Book of the 20th century.